We recommend delaying some medications during Covid-19 vaccination (including when you receive a booster).

-Some medications need to be delayed during Covid-19 vaccination.
-Here is a list of medicines that you will need to stop briefly while receiving any vaccine, including the Covid-19 vaccine and the flu vaccine:
+Here is a list of medicines that we recommend that you stop briefly while receiving any vaccine, including the Covid-19 vaccine and the flu vaccine:

 Methotrexate – Hold (do not take) methotrexate for 7 days after each vaccine dose.
 You can resume taking methotrexate on day 8 after each vaccine dose.
 You do not need to stop methotrexate before you receive either vaccine dose.

 JAK inhibitors (Xeljanz, Olumiant, Rinvoq) – Hold (do not take) any of these medications for 7 days after each vaccine dose.
 You can resume taking the medication on day 8 after each vaccine dose.
 You do not need to stop any of these medications before you receive either vaccine dose.

 Weekly injectable Orencia – It is optimal to schedule your first vaccine dose at least 7 days after your most recent Orencia dose.
-However, if you have just taken Orencia and a vaccine appointment becomes available sooner than 7 days later, accept the appointment and get the vaccine.
 After you get your first vaccine dose, hold (do not take) Orencia for 7 days.
 You can resume taking Orencia on day 8 after your first vaccine dose.
-You can take Orencia normally without interruption before and after your second dose of vaccine.
+You can take Orencia normally without interruption before and after your second and third doses of vaccine.